ropensci/rdataretriever/README.md

 Release
 -------

-Make sure you have test passing on R-oldrelease, current R-release and R-devel
+Make sure you have tests passing on R-oldrelease, current R-release and R-devel

 To check the package